ray-project/ray/doc/source/serve/index.md

 :::{dropdown} TFServing, TorchServe, ONNXRuntime
 :animate: fade-in-slide-down

-Ray Serve is *framework agnostic*, you can use any Python framework and libraries.
+Ray Serve is *framework agnostic*, so you can use any Python framework and libraries.
 We believe data scientists are not bounded a particular machine learning framework.
 They use the best tool available for the job.

-Compared to these framework specific solution, Ray Serve doesn't perform any optimizations to make your ML model run faster.
+Compared to these framework-specific solutions, Ray Serve doesn't perform any optimizations to make your ML model run faster.
 However, you can still optimize the models yourself and run them in Ray Serve: for example, you can run a model compiled by [PyTorch JIT](https://pytorch.org/docs/stable/jit.html).
 :::